ho-wan/vscode-trello-viewer/README.md

 - Clicking on the 'star' icon to the right of a list assigns this as your "favourite list", shown in the lower part of the side bar.
 - Clicking on the icons in the side bar runs various commands, such as setting credentials, removing credentials, showing saved info, and refreshing views.
 - Click the 'plus' icon to add a card to the selected list.
-- Right click on a card to see options for card, such as assigning a user and editing the description.
+- Right click on a card to see options for card, such as assigning a user, editing the title or description, and archive card.

 ## Trello Card Markdown Preview